 Where death or serious injury occurs to an employee during the course of employment, the employer shall report the injury or death to the commissioner and insurer within 48 hours after its occurrence.
 Where any other injury occurs which wholly or partly incapacitates the employee from performing labor or service for more than three calendar days, the employer shall report the injury to the insurer on a form prescribed by the commissioner within ten days from its occurrence.
 An insurer and self-insured employer shall report the injury to the commissioner no later than 14 days from its occurrence.
 Where an injury has once been reported but subsequently death ensues, the employer shall report the death to the commissioner and insurer within 48 hours after the employer receives notice of this fact.
-An employer who provides notice to the Occupational Safety and Health Division of the Department of Labor and Industry of a fatality, or of inpatient hospitalization of three or more employees, within the eight-hour time frame required by law has satisfied the employer's obligation under this section.
+An employer who provides notice to the Occupational Safety and Health Division of the Department of Labor and Industry of a fatality within the eight-hour time frame required by law, or of an inpatient hospitalization within the 24-hour time frame required by law, has satisfied the employer's obligation under this section.

 Where subdivision 1 requires an injury to be reported within 48 hours, the employer may make an initial report by telephone or personal notice, and file a written report of the injury within seven days from its occurrence or within such time as the commissioner of labor and industry designates.
 All written reports of injuries required by subdivision 1 shall include the date of injury.
 The reports shall be on a form designed by the commissioner, with a clear copy suitable for imaging to the commissioner, one copy to the insurer, and one copy to the employee.